 Digital transformation has not been a topic relegated for discussion amongst large organisations, but should be a priority amongst any sized company since as many as 76 percent of small businesses may rely on digital technology to operate efficiently.
 While initially, the adoption of new technology may have been ad hoc in nature, as we look towards a new hybrid workplace, this presents an opportunity for small businesses to create digital transformation strategies that will support smarter ways of working into the future.

 Achieving your business goals while your staff is working from home is one of the most common benefits when it comes to digital transformation, but it doesn’t end there.
 There are many other advantages that your company can benefit from, including increased efficiency & productivity, reduced environmental footprint along with keeping pace with competitors, and a high Return on Investment (ROI).

 It’s worth noting that while digital transformation has been fast-tracked, you can still expect to face some challenges as a small business.
 It is critical to be ready to handle the resistance of some of the employees, especially if it is required to change their ways of working as well as implementing new advanced systems.
-Although this often happens when a business is not fully prepared for change, lacking an overall digital transformation strategy, missing internal digitisation expertise or having partners that can understand the companies’ needs and implement optimal solutions based on the budget available, is critical in this new hybrid workspace.
+Although this often happens when a business is not fully prepared for change, lacking an overall digital transformation strategy, missing internal digitisation expertise needs, and implement optimal solutions based on the budget available, is critical in this new hybrid workspace.